quicwg/qlog/draft-marx-qlog-main-schema.md

 Events in each individual trace SHOULD be logged in strictly ascending timestamp order (though not necessarily absolute value, for the "delta" format).
 Tools CAN sort all events on the timestamp before processing them, though are not required to (as this could impose a significant processing overhead).
+This can be a problem especially for multi-threaded and/or streaming loggers, who could consider using a separate postprocesser to order qlog events in time if a tool do not provide this feature.

 Timestamps do not have to use the UNIX epoch timestamp as their reference.
 For example for privacy considerations, any initial reference timestamps (for example "endpoint uptime in ms" or "time since connection start in ms") can be chosen.
-Tools SHOULD NOT assume the ability to derive the absolute Unix timestamp from qlog traces, nor allow on them to relatively order events across two or more separate files (in this case, clock drift should also be taken into account).
+Tools SHOULD NOT assume the ability to derive the absolute Unix timestamp from qlog traces, nor allow on them to relatively order events across two or more separate traces (in this case, clock drift should also be taken into account).

 ### category and event {#name-field}